spicybung/DemonFF/README.md

 2. Import or create your 3D model.
 3. Use DemonFF tools to edit collision models, export, and import DFF files.
 4. Use DemonFF to import .IFP animation.
-5. Use DemonFF to import/edit maps.
+5. Import/edit maps via .IPL & IDE files.
+6. Export your map to Pawn, & artconfig.

 ## Documentation